foundersandcoders/old-coursebook/timetable/week4.md

 _Requested: More on callbacks_

 ## Monday
 10:00 Show & Tell from students
-10:20 Workshop
+11:30 Jigsaw classroom
+13:30 Discuss your learnings as a team
+14:00 Jigsaw interim presentations
+15:00 Further research
+15:45 Discuss your learnings as a team
 17:00 BitHound Talk | Code Quality
+17:45 Jigsaw presentations
 18:30 Coding for everyone

 ## Tuesday
 10:00 Morning challenge
 10:45 Morning challenge review
-11:30 Jigsaw classroom
+11:30 Workshop
-13:30 Discuss your learnings as a team
-14:00 Jigsaw interim presentations
-15:00 Further research
-15:45 Discuss your learnings as a team
-16:00 Jigsaw presentations
-17:00 Marisa Fewtrell Talk | UX

 ## Wednesday
 10:00 Morning challenge